Wondering what to pack for our Oaxaca tour? Going on your own holiday adventure to explore Oaxaca solo?

 Even though it can be hot at night, many hotels and BnBs do not have AC or heating.
 Temperatures drop at night and you won’t feel like you need AC to cool the room or heating to keep it warm.

-If you run cold, you may want to bring a warm pyjama and if you run cold, a portable fan.
+If you run cold, you may want to bring some warm pyjamas and if you run hot, a portable fan.
 Or book accommodation that comes with AC, most hotels and BnBs will mention whether they have it or not.

 Colorful patterns